 (1970 to 1986)

 Around the time when the Main Plant was transferred to Kisshoin, pollution problems were becoming a major societal concern, particularly four major pollution-related diseases in Japan including Minamata disease and Yokkaichi asthma.
-In this context, KEM developed and released a succession of pollution meters, starting with the development of automatic measuring instruments for fluorine compounds in air.
-Pollution meters contributed significantly to improving business performance.
+In this context, KEM developed and released a succession of pollution measuring instruments, starting with the development of continuous analyzer for fluorine compounds in ambient air (HF-02).
+Pollution measuring instruments contributed significantly to improving business performance.
 In an effort to further expand activities, at the Main Plant, additions and expansions were undertaken on a yearly basis.

 Capital stock increased to 20 million yen.